 If configured, it indicates the frequency for which UE is requested to perform measurement logging for neighbour cells.
-UE should perform measurement logging for the frequency in SIB4 of the current serving cell whose DL-carrierfrequency is included in the InterFreqTargetList.
+UE should perform measurement logging for the frequency in SIB4 of the current serving cell whose DL-carrierfrequency is included in the interFreqTargetList.
 If not configured, the UE should perform measurement logging for all the neighbour cells.